Guide

 Is petty cash still relevant for modern businesses?

-Yes, it is.
-While digital payments are common, petty cash is still useful for small, in-person purchases where cards might not be an option or are simply less convenient.
+Yes.
+While digital payments are common, petty cash remains useful for small, in-person purchases where cards aren't accepted or are less convenient.
 It provides flexibility for immediate, minor expenses.

 What's the difference between petty cash and other business expenses?

-The main difference is the process.
-Petty cash is for small, immediate cash purchases that are recorded after the fact.
-Other business expenses are typically larger and go through a more formal approval and payment process, like invoices or credit card transactions.
+Petty cash covers small, immediate cash purchases recorded after the fact, while other business expenses are typically larger and go through formal approval processes, such as invoices or credit card transactions.

 Can employees access petty cash directly?

-It's best practice to designate one person, often called a custodian, to manage the petty cash fund.
-This person is responsible for disbursing cash, collecting receipts, and tracking the balance.
-This helps prevent misuse and ensures accurate records.
+Direct access should be controlled.
+Designate one person, called a custodian, to manage the petty cash fund.
+This person disburses cash, collects receipts, and tracks the balance.
+Single-person control maintains proper use and ensures accurate records.

 Disclaimer